Happiness is... sunshine, a model, and an X20!

 Mixer outputs

-A channel may be driven by more then one mixer, in fact this is very common especially with sailplanes.
-For example, a flap channel might be driven by: (1) an Aileron=>Flap mix, (2) a Camber mix and, (3) a Butterfly mix.
-Each mix makes an additive contribution to its output channels.
+A channel may be driven by more than one mix simultaneously.
+For example, a flap channel may be driven by a Camber mix, and an Ail=>Flap mix.
+Each mix makes an additive contribution to its outputs.

 Mixer parameters